-But don't listen to me, I'm just a cynical bastard ... if honest enough to be up-front about my politics.
+But don't listen to me, I'm just a cynical old bastard ... if honest enough to be up-front about my politics.

 I'm Budge Burgess.
 For a quarter of a century I worked providing a 'talking cure', worked in the profession of change.
-Unlike the authors of most self-help and motivational books, I don't claim to have built a successful coaching or counselling practice helping the rich and famous.
+Unlike the authors of most self-help and motivational books, I don't claim to have grown rich building a successful coaching or counselling practice used by the rich and famous.
 I wouldn't want to.

 I've never provided consultancy services to any of the world's major corporations - I haven't even stuck a postcard in the window of the newsagents across the road.
 I loathe the effects of capitalism and wouldn't want to become any more of a slave to it.

 Nor have I spent decades studying at the feet of the world's leading thinkers.
 I never completed my doctorate - a real one, not a mail order one.
 However, I never stopped thinking, and reading, and watching, and listening, and thinking again.

 I have spent decades in a range of entertaining pubs, thinking, listening, and arguing about the world with a wide cross-section of people - some complete dipsticks, some amazingly insightful, some simply entertaining ... some of them hurt and hurting.

 My professional career saw me working on the streets, with the homeless, with the detritus of society, with people whose future was no more distant than the next drink or next syringe, with the poor and rootless, with thieves and murderers.